top of page

 The Natural History of Chickens

-Chickens, scientifically known as Gallus gallus domesticus, are descendents of several different species of wild junglefowl and are most closely related to the red junglefowl (Gallus gallus), which is native to Southeast Asia.
-Chickens are thought to be the first bird to be truly domesticated, joining human society between 7 and 10 thousand years ago.
-Since then, humans have used chickens for a variety of reasons including sport, pest control and food production.
+Chickens, scientifically known as Gallus gallus domesticus, are descendants of various wild junglefowl species and are most closely related to the red junglefowl (Gallus gallus), native to Southeast Asia.
+Believed to be the first bird domesticated by humans, chickens have been a part of human society for 7,000 to 10,000 years.
+Over time, humans have utilized chickens for a range of purposes, including sport, pest control, food production and, more recently, companionship.

 What's the Difference Between a Chicken, Hen, Rooster and Pullet?

 The term "chicken" refers to the species as a whole.
-Juvenile females are called pullets, who become hens between 15 and 18 weeks old, around the same time that some breeds begin laying eggs.
-Adult male chickens are called roosters or cocks.
+Juvenile females are known as pullets and become hens between 15 and 18 weeks of age, around the time when some breeds start laying eggs.
+Adult male chickens are referred to as roosters, cocks, or cockerels.

-Adult chickens are sexually dimorphic, with males generally being more colorful and sporting larger, more vibrant combs and waddles.
-Hens generally have rounded hackle and saddle feathers while roosters have thin, pointed feathers and longer tail feathers.
-Both male and female chickens can crow and develop spurs, though these traits are more commonly seen in males.
+Adult chickens exhibit sexual dimorphism, with males typically being more colorful and having larger, more vibrant combs and wattles.
+Hens usually have rounded hackle and saddle feathers, while roosters possess thin, pointed feathers and longer tail feathers.
+Both male and female chickens can grow and develop spurs, though these traits are more commonly seen in males.

 Common Breeds of Chickens